Physics Lab Equipment

 Introduction

-This instrument provides three types of magneto-resistance sensors, namely, a multilayer membrane GMR sensor, a spin valve GMR sensor, and an anisotropic magneto-resistance sensor.
-It helps students understand the principles and applications of different magneto-resistance effects, and is suitable for material physics experiments as well as modern physics experiments at colleges and universities.
+Magnetoresistance is widely used in fields like magnetic storage, spintronics, and sensor technologies.
+The LEAI-75 system provides three types of magnetoresistance sensors: a multilayer membrane GMR sensor, a spin-valve GMR sensor, and an anisotropic magnetoresistance sensor.
+It is ideal for conducting material physics experiments and is particularly useful for modern physics courses at colleges and universities.

 The instruction manual contains comprehensive materials including experimental configurations, principles and step-by-step instructions.
 Please click Experiment Theory and Contents to find more information about this apparatus.